 The Association uses restricted expendable net position to fund allowable expenses to the extent available.
-As of June 30, 2019 and 2018, the Association had no restricted net position.
+As of June 30, 2020 and 2019, the Association had no restricted net position.

 - (h) Income taxes-The Association has been granted an exemption from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 The Association annually files a Form 990, "Return of Association Exempt from Income Tax" with the Internal Revenue Service.
 The Association's income tax returns for the past three years are subject to examination by tax authorities, and may change upon examination.
 The Association has reviewed and evaluated the relevant technical merits of each of its tax positions in accordance with the accounting principles generally accepted in the United States of America for accounting for uncertainty in income taxes, and determined that there are no uncertain tax positions that would have a material impact on the financial statements of the Association. - (i) Use of estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results may differ from those estimates. - (j) Donated Services-The Association occupies space at the University of Florida College of Pharmacy and is assisted by employees of the University.
-Since there is no clearly measurable basis to value these contributed services, the value of such services is not recorded in the accompanying financial statements. - (k) Subsequent events-The Association has evaluated events and transactions for potential recognition or disclosure in the financial statements through August 29, 2019, the date the financial statements were available for issue.
-No subsequent events have been recognized or disclosed.
+Actual results may differ from those estimates. - (j) Donated services-The Association occupies space at the University of Florida College of Pharmacy and is assisted by employees of the University.
+Since there is no clearly measurable basis to value these contributed services, the value of such services is not recorded in the accompanying financial statements. - (k) Subsequent events-The Association has evaluated events and transactions for potential recognition or disclosure in the financial statements through September 11, 2020, the date the financial statements were available for issue.
+During and after the year ended June 30, 2020, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
+Most industries are experiencing disruption to business operations and the impact of reduced consumer spending.
+There is unprecedented uncertainty surrounding the duration of the pandemic, its potential economic ramifications, and any government actions to mitigate them.
+Accordingly, while management cannot quantify the financial and other impact to the Association as of September 11, 2020, management believes that a material impact on the Association's net position is not likely.